packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 #### Update KOTS for Private Packagist Self-Hosted Kubernetes without an existing cluster

-Please note that running the command will take a while and that Private Packagist and the Replicated Management Console will become temporarily unavailable.
+Please note that running the command will take a while as it will also updates Kubernetes and other dependencies of Private Packagist Self-Hosted.
+Private Packagist and the Replicated Management Console will become temporarily unavailable.

 ```
 curl -sSL https://k8s.kurl.sh/privatepackagistkots | bash -s